AdobeDocs/experience-manager-core-components.en/help/developing/web-optimized-image-delivery.md

 >[!WARNING]
 >
->Direct URL embeds in an experience that is not built through aforementioned SPI (available on AEM Sites CS) are in violation of the [Media Library terms of usage](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/medialibrary.html?lang=en#use-media-library).
+>Direct URL embeds in an experience that is not built through aforementioned SPI (available on AEM as a Cloud Service Sites) are in violation of the [Media Library terms of usage](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/assets/admin/medialibrary.html?lang=en#use-media-library).

 ### Can images fail to display after enabling web optimized images? {#failure-to-deliver}

-No, this should never happen.
+No, this should never happen for the following reasons.

-* In the HTML, the markup doesn't change when enabling web optimized images, only the value of the SRC attribute on the image element changes.
+* In the HTML, the markup doesn't change when enabling web optimized images, only the value of the `src` attribute on the image element changes.
 * Whenever the new image service isn't available or cannot process the desired image, the URL generated will [fallback to the Adaptive Image Servlet.](#fallback)
 * Dispatcher rules may block the web-optimized image delivery service.
-URLs of image delivery service start with {{/adobe}}, and examining [dispatcher logs for rejected requests](https://experienceleague.adobe.com/docs/experience-manager-learn/ams/dispatcher/common-logs.html#filter-rejects) should help troubleshoot any failures encountered in delivering the images to browser.
+URLs of image delivery service start with `{{/adobe}}`, and examining [dispatcher logs for rejected requests](https://experienceleague.adobe.com/docs/experience-manager-learn/ams/dispatcher/common-logs.html#filter-rejects) should help troubleshoot any failures encountered in delivering the images to browser.